-In the middle of a 2500-sq-metre park in the southern suburbs, the Casa del Jazz is housed in a three-storey 1920s villa that once...
+In the middle of a 2500-sq-m park in the southern suburbs, the Casa del Jazz is housed in a three-storey 1920s villa that once belonged...

 Set in a 16th-century former stable, this intimate family-run trattoria has been feeding hungry travellers along the Appian Way for more...

 Via Appia Antica 18 · interesting places nearby